When the Israelites saw that they had been rescued from Pharaoh’s army at the sea, they sang out with gratitude:

-A second, higher form of love for God is acquired through thoughtful contemplation of God’s rule of the universe.
+A second, higher form of love for God is acquired through reflecting on God’s rule of the universe.
 As we uncover God’s guiding hand in history, and recognize the underlying Divine providence in the world, we experience this higher, contemplative love.
-This love corresponds to the name 'Elokim' — in the plural — referring to the myriad causes and forces that God utilizes to govern the universe.
+This love corresponds to the name Elokim — in the plural — referring to the myriad causes and forces that God utilizes to govern the universe.

 These two types of love differ in their constancy.
-The natural love of God as our Creator should be a constant and unwavering emotion, like love and respect for one’s parents.
-But the elevated love, the product of contemplation and introspection, is nearly impossible to sustain continually, due to life’s many distractions.
+The natural love of God as our Creator should be a constant and unwavering emotion, like our love and respect for our parents.
+But the elevated love, the product of contemplation and introspection, is nearly impossible to sustain continually, due to life’s distractions.

-Regarding the innate love of God, the verse speaks of enshrining God.
-With this natural emotion, we can create a permanent place — an emotional shrine — for God in our hearts.
+Regarding the innate love of God, the verse speaks of “enshrining” God.
+With this natural emotion, we can create a permanent place — an shrine of reverence and love for God — in our hearts.
 “This is my God, and I will enshrine Him.”

 The higher, contemplative love, on the other hand, does not benefit from this level of constancy.
-One should always strive for an ever-deeper appreciation and awe of God.
-This is our spiritual goal, achieved by utilizing our faculties of wisdom and insight.
-Regarding this form of love, it is appropriate to speak about exalting God, indicating an emotion that is the product of concentrated effort.
+We should always strive for an ever-deeper appreciation and reverence for God.
+This is our spiritual goal, attained through our faculties of wisdom and insight.
+Regarding this level of love, it is appropriate to speak about “exalting” God — indicating an emotion that is the product of concentrated effort.
 “My father’s God, I will exalt Him.”